KetchuppOfficial/Graphic_Optimization/README.md

 cd Mandelbrot_Set
 ```

-Comlile the program using tool **make**.
+Compile the program using tool **make**.
 You can choose one of 3 modes:
 ```bash
 make                    # for basic mode make MODE=-DDOUBLE      # for AVX2 double mode